-- 1. Because SFAs are required to account for all revenues and expenditures and the definition of cost of food used is the dollar value of beginning inventory plus the dollar value of food received during the period less the value of ending inventory, inventory is required by USDA of foods that are purchased by the SFA.
-(Reference USDA Policy Memo 1984-SNP-31) An Inventory Record Value form is available as an interactive form in the CARS system.
+- Because SFAs are required to account for all revenues and expenditures and the definition of cost of food used is the dollar value of beginning inventory plus the dollar value of food received during the period less the value of ending inventory, inventory is required by USDA of foods that are purchased by the SFA.
+(Reference USDA Policy Memo 1984-SNP-31) An Inventory Record Interactive form is available in the CARS system.
 The publication reflects only the physical inventory for one year.
 Each SFA may print the appropriate number of Inventory Records needed for each eating site.
-(Refer to pages CM-117 and CM-118 for forms.) - 2.
+(Refer to pages CM-116 and CM-117 for forms.) - 2.
 An inventory system is a tool of management that must be maintained for an efficient food service operation.
-Inventory of purchased goods and USDA Foods provides food service managers with a systematic method for taking and maintaining a complete inventory record of purchased food and supplies.
+This inventory book provides food service managers with a systematic method for taking and maintaining a complete inventory record of purchased food and supplies.